thuliteio/docs/content/basics/templates/bootstrap.md

 ---
 title: "Bootstrap"
-description: "Bootstrap-based Thulite starter with responsive components and preconfigured styles."
+description: "Choose the Bootstrap starter for Thulite to build responsive pages quickly with preconfigured Bootstrap styles and components."
-summary: "Bootstrap-based Thulite starter with responsive components and preconfigured styles."
+summary: "Choose the Bootstrap starter for Thulite to build responsive pages quickly with preconfigured Bootstrap styles and components."
 date: 2026-05-18T15:01:40+02:00
 lastmod: 2026-05-28T11:19:41+02:00
 draft: false